tdillon3/On_Time_Ai/README.md

-# Flight Delay Prediction Tool
+# ON TIME AI - Flight Delay Prediction Tool

 ## Overview
-As a software engineer focused on expanding my knowledge in machine learning and data analysis, this project aims to predict flight delays based on real-time weather conditions and historical flight data.
-With the increasing demand for accurate scheduling and planning in the aviation industry, understanding potential flight delays can greatly benefit passengers, airlines, and airport operations.
+This project leverages machine learning to predict flight delays based on real-time weather conditions and historical flight data.
+Designed for both passengers and airlines, the tool aims to provide insights into potential delays, enabling better planning and optimization in the aviation industry.

-The dataset used for this analysis is gathered from public APIs, including the **OpenSky Network** (for flight data) and **OpenWeatherMap** (for weather conditions).
-The data includes key features like flight schedule, airline, airport details, weather parameters (e.g., temperature, wind speed), and historical delay patterns.
-By leveraging machine learning algorithms, this tool seeks to provide accurate predictions of flight delays based on various external factors.

-The primary goal of this software is to enable users to input relevant flight and weather data, and receive a prediction on whether their flight is likely to be delayed.
-This tool can assist both passengers in planning and airlines in optimizing their operations.
+The dataset integrates information from public APIs:
+- **OpenSky Network**: Provides real-time flight data.
+- **OpenWeatherMap**: Supplies weather data for the departure location.

+Users can input flight details, including flight number, weather conditions, and departure coordinates, into a web interface to receive predictions.
+By combining weather and flight data, this tool delivers insights into the likelihood of delays under various conditions.

+---

+## Features
+- **Flight Number Integration**: Predict delays based on specific flights when data is available, or general conditions otherwise.
+- **Real-time API Integration**: Pulls up-to-date flight and weather data from the OpenSky Network and OpenWeatherMap APIs.
+- **Machine Learning Models**: Employs Random Forest and SVM models to predict delays with high accuracy.
+- **Web Interface**: A simple, user-friendly interface built with Flask for easy data entry and prediction display.
+- **Extreme Condition Handling**: Automatically flags extreme weather conditions to predict delays reliably.

 ---